An excerpt from a chapter in Calico Lane

 I stared at Uncle Washo, the strongest and biggest person in the family.
 Uncle Washo’s pants ended above his ankles, and white socks showed from the tops of his black boots, unlike my dad’s pants that covered his socks.
 My uncle rolled up the sleeves on his shirts because if he didn’t, they’d stop above his wrists.
 His voice was soft.
 He had dark, curly hair on the top of his head, but around his ears, he didn’t have much hair, and, on special days like Sundays, he slicked his hair with slimy gel.
 His teeth were big and white, and his smile stretched from ear to ear–the happiest face I ever knew.

 Uncle Washo kid-sat me while Mom and Jayne napped.
 One day, back when I was four, he loaded me into his car and drove us to the Pretzel Place.
 He placed me on a high stool that spun and made me dizzy.
 I dipped pretzels into ginger ale while my uncle laughed and enjoyed a beer with his friends.
 This loud, smokey place was our secret.
+My uncle didn't tell me to keep the secret, the Pretzel Place wasn't talked about.
 When I became a teenager, I realized the Pretzel Place was a tavern named Betty’s.
 Dad would have flipped.

 * * *